Sientra Reports Inducement Gra - GuruFocus.com

-IRVINE, Calif., June 30, 2023 (GLOBE NEWSWIRE) -- Sientra, Inc. (SIEN, Financial) (“Sientra” or the “Company”), a medical aesthetics company uniquely focused on plastic surgeons, today announced that on June 27, 2023, the Company approved equity award grants under the Sientra Inc. Inducement Plan to 20 new employees.
+IRVINE, Calif., June 30, 2023 (GLOBE NEWSWIRE) -- Sientra, Inc. (NASDAQ:SIEN) (“Sientra” or the “Company”), a medical aesthetics company uniquely focused on plastic surgeons, today announced that on June 27, 2023, the Company approved equity award grants under the Sientra Inc. Inducement Plan to 20 new employees.

 The new employees were granted restricted stock units representing a total of 85,750 shares of common stock.
 The restricted stock units will vest in time-based installments beginning on the grant date.
 In each case, the vesting of shares is contingent upon the recipient’s continued service with the Company through each vesting date.